silverhammermba/superuser/_posts/2013-01-01-beginning.markdown

 ---
 layout: chapter
-title: "Beginning the Journey"
+title: "Introduction"
 ---

-Congratulations!
+This is a book to set you on course to becoming an accomplished computer user or - as I like to call it - a superuser.

+First of all: congratulations!
 By starting to read this guide you have already set yourself apart from so many simpletons out there.
 A healthy thirst for knowledge and the willingness to read long, boring documents to acquire said knowledge is an important trait of any superuser.
 I'll do my best to minimize the boringness so long as you keep up the knowledge thirstiness.

 ## How to Read This Book ##